 Neural networks can be used as a method for efficiently solving difficult partial differential equations.
-Recently this strategy has been dubbed physics-informed neural networks and has seen a resurgence because of its efficiency advantages over classical deep learning.
-Efficient implementations from recent papers are being explored as part of the NeuralPDE.jl package.
+Efficient implementations of physics-informed machine learning from recent papers are being explored as part of the NeuralPDE.jl package.
 The issue tracker contains links to papers which would be interesting new neural network based methods to implement and benchmark against classical techniques.
-Project work in this area includes:

 Recommended Skills: Background knowledge in numerical analysis and machine learning.